Dhanush-Reddy-999/Static-Restaurant-App/README.md

 # Static-Restaurant-App
-A simple static web app developed using html
+A simple static web app developed using HTML and CSS